rust-lang/rfcs/text/0000-binary-ops-specialization.md

 ## New operator traits
 [new-operator-traits]: #new-operator-traits

-This proposal adds second-generation traits for all binary operators in the standard library where the right-hand operand type is defined generically.
+This proposal adds second-generation traits for all binary operators defined in the standard library where the right-hand operand type is defined generically.
 The traits are named `PartialEq2`, `PartialOrd2`, `Add2`, etc. and defined with the same method signatures as their Rust 1.0 counterparts.
 Example